CBI Closes 9 Special Vyapam Courts, to Shift Cases for Better Monitoring

 The HC had set up 22 special courts for hearing Vyapam scam-related cases.
 It had closed four of them earlier.

-New Delhi: Nine CBI courts hearing Vyapam cases have been closed by the Madhya Pradesh High Court at the request of the agency, which wanted the cases to be shifted to its other special courts for a tighter scrutiny of trials.

 Of the remaining 18, nine were in Bhopal, Gwalior, Jabalpur and Indore.
-The districts of Rewa, Damoh, Sagar, Balaghat, Morena, Chattarpur, Guna, Bhind and Khandwa had one court each.
+The districts of Rewa, Damoh, Sagar, Balaghat, Morena, Chattarpur, Guna, Bhind and Khandwa have one court each.

 The courts in these nine districts will now be closed at the request of the CBI.
 Their 38 cases will be brought to the special Vyapam courts in Bhopal, Gwalior, Jabalpur and Indore, CBI sources said.